Albertas Goštautas: Life

-Origns and early life
+Origins and early life

 Albertas was a son of Martynas Goštautas and an unknown daughter of Semyon Semyonovich Galshansky (also called Trabski).
 Albertas' father married later Anna Galshansky, daughter of his first wife's uncle Yury Semyonovich Galshansky.
 Albertas was orphaned at the age of several years and was brought up by his stepmother and maternal grandmother, Maryna Trabska, daughter of Prince Dmitri Semyonovich Drucki in 1490 bequeathed to him her entire estate.

 It is likely that Goštautas studied around 1492 at the Jagiellonian University in Kraków, where he mastered Polish and Latin languages perfectly.
 In 1501, he travelled to the imperial court in Vienna.
 In the same year, he became a courtier of Grand Duke Alexander.
 In February 1503, he was appointed governor of Novogrudok, and in that same year, he took part in his first military campaign against the Tatars.
 In 1505, he was granted the office of cup-bearer.